New interpretation of the 3 d printing - there is life, the concept of running shoes

 The final third got a traditional structured running shoe, for comparison.

-Of the 23 injuries that happened during the training period, four were among the runners wearing traditional shoes, 12 among those wearing partial-minimalist shoes and
+the 23 injuries that happened during the training period, four were

 seven in the full-minimalist shoe group.